CMU COURSE CREDIT

 Prior to arriving at Carnegie Mellon University many students take exams and courses that may be considered for college credit.
 Students are responsible for submitting all transcripts and exam scores (AP/Cambridge/Edexcel) for coursework completed prior to matriculation at CMU by the end of the first semester.
 The university maintains a comprehensive list of all approved scores/grades accepted for credit and how those credits count towards your undergraudate degree.

 **This list is reviewed each summer and thus subject to change.

 A breakdown of how these courses and exams can count towards the general education requirements at Dietrich College is also available.

-Once a student enrolls in the university as a degree candidate, he or she may take a maximum of five (5) courses (or their rough unit equivalent) elsewhere and transfer these back for credit toward their CMU degree.
-No courses may be transferred for these courses in the H&SS General Education Program (GenEd):
+- Once a student enrolls at Carnegie Mellon University as a degree candidate, s/he may take a maximum of five courses (approximately 45 CMU units) at another institution and transfer these back for credit towards their CMU degree.

 - Freshman Seminar

-Undergraduates from any course of study who would value first-hand policy experience are invited to apply to Carnegie Mellon University's Washington Semester Program, which is sponsored by the university's Center for International Relations and Politics.
-Through this semester-long program for credit, students live, work, and study in Washington, D.C., coming into direct contact with political, business, and community leaders and learning about the most pressing policy issues of the day.
+Undergraduates from any department who would value first-hand policy experience in Washington D.C. are invited to apply to Carnegie Mellon University's Washington Semester Program, which is sponsored by the university's Center for International Relations and Politics.
+Through this semester-long program for credit, students live, work and student in Washington D.C. and are given the opportunity to come in direct contact with political, business, and community leaders to learn about the most pressing policy issues of the day.